bbchk/avkfe/README.md

 # AVAK GROUP Front-end

+p1
 * router lacks support for nested routes and also dynamic routes

 * set subdomains for both accum and fertilizers
 * make buy button send bought items to viber as message, so we reach out back
 * add map

+p2
+* I would like to add button for regulating gallery

 ## Overview